jasonaaronwilson/omni-c/README.md

 much as possible.
 Additionally we will use more readable identifiers (unless the abbreviation is very widespread like stdout instead of standard_output).

+Just like C++, there has to be some mode where it's possible to FFI with minimal overhead to C libraries.
+(We should probably provide mechanisms to work with C++ as seamlessly but that is not part of the MVP).

 Unlike Java, there isn't a 1:1 correspondance between a file and namespaces (some other modern languages also follow this path).
 This